karunakarrao/DevOps/Docker/Docker-notes.md

 	3. None

 Bridge:  Is the default network that a conatiner will attach to. this network 172.17.0.1 range.
-Host: container ports are attached to Host
+Host: container ports are attached to Host Network, this results port conflict. so extra precusions are needed.
 None: no network created to that containers.

 	$ docker run nginx --> this will map to default Bridge network.